-In the evening, after Leah had taken Mia home, Emily treated me to a sumptuous steak :)
+In the evening, after CL had taken LJ home, XYJ treated me to a sumptuous steak :)

 Furthermore, if I had tried to do this trip ten or even five years ago, it would have been so much more difficult, perhaps near impossible to do what I am doing.
 The technology / phone apps I am using to communicate with friends, and to navigate around was not in place, and neither was so much of the transportation infrastructure.
 For example, only the first line of the Hangzhou metro system opened in 2012.
 Furthermore, the high speed rail links I’ve used so far to travel between cities did not exist before 2010.